forcedotcom/lwc-dev-server/README.md

     Scratch Org: undefined - We can't find an active scratch org for this Dev Hub.
 Create one by following the steps in Create Scratch Orgs in the Salesforce DX Developer Guide (https://sfdc.co/cuuVX4) or the Local Development Server Getting Started.
 ```

+If you see this error, make sure that you authenticate to your Dev Hub and create a scratch org.

 ## Working With Modules and Components

 ### Supported Modules